Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Cross a Stream Before As MaroñasCross a Stream Before As Maroñas

-When you come to the intersection, below in As Maroñas, at about 19.6 kilometers, many signs greet you, because surprisingly while there are no services here, there are a lot in the next town of Santa Mariña, about 1.1 kilometer ahead.
+When you come to the intersection, below, in As Maroñas, after about 19.6 kilometers, many signs greet you, because surprisingly while there are no services here, there are a lot in the next town of Santa Mariña, about 1.1 kilometer ahead.
 Turn left as directed.

 Left Turn Here in As MaroñasLeft Turn Here in As Maroñas